jundalisay/superb/content/en/research/einstein/relativity/section-29.md

-+++
+---
-title=  "The Solution Of The Problem Of Gravitation On The Basis Of General Relativity" heading=  "Section 29" description=  "Einstein explains how gravity works in General Relativity" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-28" linkbtext=  "section-28" linkf=  "/research/einstein/relativity/section-30" linkftext=  "section-30"
+title: "The Solution Of The Problem Of Gravitation On The Basis Of General Relativity"
-+++
+heading: "Section 29"
+date: 2022-03-06
+description: "Einstein explains how gravity works in General Relativity"
+image: "/covers/rel.jpg"
+---

 <!-- IF the reader has followed all our previous considerations, he will have no further diffi-
 culty in understanding the methods leading to the solution of the problem of gravitation. -->